sayonaramemori/Full-learning-record/awktest/awk.md

 ### A awesome tool for text process
 1. Converge two files line by line.
-    - For a file in windows, use dos2unix to preprocess
+    - For a file from windows, use dos2unix to preprocess
 2. Text filter and formatter

 ### Basic usage